austincap/meme-vector-theory/experiments.md

 Here's a step-by-step real-world example:

-The goal of this experiment is to determine the population resistance of 5 populations.
+The goal of this experiment is to determine the population resistance of a population.

   1. 'Meme vector theory' is the meme being studied.
 This decentralized document is a thorough description of the meme.
   2. The vector populations studied will be the: pod.diaspora.co.nz social network.